A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbits over arithmetic rings and fields

 \subsubsection{Pre-projective orbits}

-We now describe the pre-projective $G_n(\BZ_p)$-orbits arising from the construction in \S\ref{sec-bigconstruct}.
-In particular, we obtain formulas for $\#\mathsf{orb}_{F,r}(H_{F,r}^*)$ that depend on the parity of $p$, whether $F$ is evenly ramified, and whether $r$ is a quadratic residue modulo $p$.
+We now describe the pre-projective $G_n(\BZ_p)$-orbits arising from the parametrization.
+We obtain formulas for $\#\mathsf{orb}_{F,r}(H_{F,r}^*)$ that depend on the parity of $p$, whether $F$ is evenly ramified, and whether $r$ is a quadratic residue modulo $p$.